kyungyunlee/vocalMashup/readme.md

 # vocalMashup
 Creates a mashup from a given vocal recording and a list of background instrumental tracks.

+NOTE : The mashup pipeline is very rudimentary.
+If you use better algorithms for tempo detection, key detection, the result will be much better :)

 ### How it works
 Computes tempo, beat and key from vocal and background tracks to find the best match.
 All the algorithms are from [librosa](https://librosa.github.io/librosa/).